 Many colleges have private funds to provide financial aid to students who need it.
 To find out how to apply, go to your school’s website and find the financial aid page, or visit the financial aid office in person to discuss your options.

 There are also scholarship opportunities available through some departments.
 Speak with your department to find out what scholarships might be available for your major.

-Do this research as soon as is possible — each school has its own deadlines, and it’s essential that you meet them!
+Do this research as soon as is possible — each school has its own deadlines, and you must meet them!

 Nonprofits and private organizations

-There are also many organizations which offer scholarships or aid for a variety of students.
+Many organizations offer scholarships or aid for a variety of students.
 First-generation college students, students of color, women, and other marginalized groups can find organizations offering scholarships to their demographics.
 Do some online research for “scholarship” + aspects of your identity and history, your background, or your field of study.
 You’ll be surprised at how many scholarships you qualify for!